 SPA 131.
 FUNCTIONAL ELEMENTARY SPANISH I. This course is designed to develop a basic level of competence in understanding and an acceptable level of competence in communicating in Spanish.
-Its learning activities draw upon a broad range of state-of-art facilities and techniques, including videos. computer-assisted language practice and multi-media supported activities.
+Its learning activities draw upon a broad range of state-of-art facilities and techniques, including videos, computer-assisted language practice and multi-media supported activities.
 This first course lays the foundation in phonology, vocabulary and grammar for effective command of the other two in this sequence.
-(F. S. SUM).
-4 credits
+(F, S, SUM).
+4 credits in writing standard Spanish.

-SPA 132.
-FUNCTIONAL ELEMENTARY SPANISH II.
-This course is designed to develop in the second language learner a higher elementary level of competence in understanding and communicating orally and in writing standard Spanish.
 The learning program is based on state-of-the-art videos, computer-assisted language activities and practice provided by multi-media resources.
 This second course builds upon the foundation laid by the introductory elementary course and continues to develop phonology, vocabulary and grammar in preparation for the intermediate and more advanced stages of the language.
 The development of language functions moves from ritualistic expressions to more complex usages in conversation.
 Prerequisite: SPA 131 or successful completion of the appropriate placement test.
-(F. S. SUM).
+(F, S, SUM).
+4 credits